Developing and Implementing the CRISPR-Cas based gene editing tools in oleaginous microalgae Nannochloropsis oceanica for metabolic engineering.

 The exploitation of non-renewable energy sources has impacted the environment and consequent problems are rising in an alarming rate.
 The concept of biofuels emerged as an eco-friendly and renewable alternative to the crude oil based fuels.
 Over the years, the research focussed on improving the sustainability of the established biofuel production platform.

 The “third generation” biofuel implementing microalgae for production was a clear improvement over its predecessors.
-However, the “first generation” and “second generation” biofuels account for 99% of the biofuels produced globally.
+However, the “first generation” and “second generation” biofuels account for 99 per cent of the biofuels produced globally.

 The prime reason for this is the limited technology available to exploit the complete potential of microalgal strains.
-Certain oleaginous microalgal strains such as Nannochloropsis oceanica, have the potential to accumulate oils up to 60% of its dry weight under defined conditions.
+Certain oleaginous microalgal strains such as Nannochloropsis oceanica, have the potential to accumulate oils up to 60 per cent of its dry weight under defined conditions.

 Nevertheless, the oil accumulation occurs with reduced growth rate which is detrimental from the industrial perspective.
 Lack of an efficient genome editing tool was the prime reason that hindered the development of industrial relevant microalgal mutants that could uplift the production of most sustainable “third generation” biofuels.